fcunial/portfolio/README.md

 java -classpath .:./commons-math3-3.5.jar TestDrive nThreads
 ```

-This simple program builds the BWT of `NC_021658.fna` and prints to STDOUT all substrings whose exact frequency is at least 100 times bigger than expected according to an IID model (the model can easily be made non-uniform, e.g. by making character probabilities match their frequencies in the input).
+This simple program builds the BWT of `NC_021658.fna` and prints to STDOUT all substrings whose exact frequency is at least 100 times greater than expected according to an IID model (the model can easily be made non-uniform, e.g. by making character probabilities match their frequencies in the input).
 Please interrupt the program with CTRL+C, because the list of surprising strings is very long.

 In the output, each string is followed by its exact frequency (denoted by `f=`) and by the following, space-separated scores:
 * frequency-expectation